SohamManchekar/soham-restaurant-dine/README.md

 # Deployment

-🔴 Deploy Server(backend) to Heroku
+🔴 Deploy Server(Backend) to render : https://render.com/

+   (Earlier the server was deployed on Heroku but free Heroku Dynos are no longer available so switched to render)

-🔴 Deploy Client(client) to Netlify
+🔴 Deploy Client(client) to Netlify : https://www.netlify.com/

 *************** OR *****************

-🔴 Deploy both to Heroku
+🔴 Deploy both to render

 # BUGS